Join the Waitlist for 28-Reset

 When you first start noticing that your jeans are tighter, your sleep is worse, and your energy has the range of a soggy Weet-Bix, it’s easy to spiral.
 You start comparing yourself to fitness influencers who apparently wake up glowing after 5 hours of sleep and a hard-boiled egg.

-But the truth is: they’re not doing one magical thing you’re not.
+But the truth is: they’re not doing one magical thing you’re not doing.

 Let’s toss the generic advice out the window (“just eat clean” 🙄) and talk about real protein strategies that help women over 35 rebuild muscle, support metabolism, and sleep like an actual human.
 Not a zombie.
 Not a raccoon.